+Prohibited Practices

-Prohibited Practices: The following maneuvers, techniques, or procedures may not be used in any circumstance:
+The following maneuvers, techniques, or procedures may not be used in any circumstance:

 - 1. Any maneuver or technique that does not give adequate attention and care to protection of the head. - 2.
 Any maneuver or technique that places pressure or weight on the chest, lungs, sternum, diaphragm, back, or abdomen. - 3.
 Any maneuver or technique that places pressure, weight, or leverage on the neck or throat, on any artery, or on the back of the head or neck, or that otherwise obstructs or restricts the circulation of blood or obstructs an airway, such as straddling or sitting on the torso, or any type of choke hold. - 4.
 Any maneuver or technique that involves pushing into a member's mouth, nose, or eyes. - 5.
 Any maneuver or technique that utilizes pain to obtain compliance or control, including punching, hitting, hyperextension of joints, or extended use of pressure points. - 6.
+Any maneuver or technique that forces a person to remain in a prone (face down) position.

-Any maneuver or technique that forcibly takes a member from a standing position to a horizontal (prone or supine) position or to a seated position on the floor. - 7.
-Any maneuver or technique that creates a motion causing forcible impact on the member's head or body, or forcibly pushes a member against a hard surface. - 8.
+- 7. Any maneuver or technique that forcibly takes a member from a standing position to a horizontal (prone or supine) position or to a seated position on the floor. - 8.
+Any maneuver or technique that creates a motion causing forcible impact on the member's head or body, or forcibly pushes a member against a hard surface. - 9.
 The use of seclusion where the door to the room would remain locked without someone having to remain present to apply some type of constant pressure or control to the locking mechanism.

-Requirements for Isolation by Staff Withdrawal:
+Requirements for Isolation by Staff Withdrawal

 While staff have retreated to the area the individual is unwilling or unable to access, they must be able to assure the safety of the individual through an appropriate method of monitoring (such as windows, auditory monitoring, video monitoring, ceiling-mounted mirrors, peephole in door).
 If, at any time, staff is not able to monitor the individual directly, staff must leave the secure area to ascertain safety.
+The maximum amount of time an individual may be in isolation or seclusion is 60 minutes per instance of use.
 When submitting request for approval of the use of isolation by staff withdrawal, a diagram of the home's layout or images of the home must be provided for the review panel to ascertain how much of the home can be observed from the area staff is isolating in.
 Consideration must also be given to environmental risks to the individual, such as potential for self-harm or elopement.
 Approval will take into consideration whether the individual shares supports and any potential impact this would have on others.